Sir George Makgill

-Sir George Makgill, 11th Baronet, de jure 11th Viscount of Oxfuird (24 December 1868 in Stirling – 16 October 1926 in London) was a Scottish baronet who was also a novelist and right-wing propagandist.
+Sir George Makgill, 11th Baronet, de jure 11th Viscount of Oxfuird (24 December 1868 – 16 October 1926) was a Scottish peer, novelist and right-wing propagandist.

 Biography

-George Makgill was the son of Captain Sir John Makgill 10th baronet, and Margaret Isabella Haldane, sister of Lord Haldane.
+George Makgill was born in Stirling, the son of Captain Sir John Makgill 10th baronet, and Margaret Isabella Haldane, sister of Lord Haldane.
 He was the grandson of George Makgill, 9th Baronet.

 Educated privately, Makgill lived for several years in New Zealand where his father had a station at Waiuku.
 In 1891 he married Frances Elizabeth Grant of Merchiston, Otago.
 After his father died in 1906, Makgill established his claim to the Baronetcy of Makgill, and continued to petition for the revival of the Lordship and Viscountcy of Oxfuird.
 As Sir George Makgill, he settled in Eye, Suffolk, leasing Yaxley Hall, an Elizabethan mansion, from Lord Henniker.